serenity-is/docs/tutorials/multi_tenancy/handling_lookup_scripts.md

 We just called *AddTenantFilter* method manually, because we weren't calling base *PrepareQuery* method here (so it won't be called by base class).

 > Please first delete *Northwind.DynamicScripts.cs* file, if you have it.

+There are several more similar lookup scripts in *CustomerCountryLookup*, *CustomerCityLookup*, *OrderShipCityLookup*, *OrderShipCountryLookup*.
+I'll do similar changes in them.
+Change base class to *MultiTenantRowLookupScript* and call *AddTenantFilter* in *PrepareQuery* method.